 A more conventional and off the shelf option is the Kongsberg Naval Strike Missile (NSM3), in service with Norway and Poland.

-With a 150km range the NSM weighs 400Kg with a 125kg warhead and can attack a mix of land and surface targets.
-This would also have the added benefit of being integrated onto the F35 for commonality all round.
+With a 150km range, the NSM weighs 400Kg with a 125kg warhead and can attack a mix of land and surface targets.
+This would also have the added benefit of being integrated onto the F35 for commonality all around.
 The Stand Off Land Attack Missile, based on the Harpoon is another option.

-Another system that is likely to be a shoe in is the Team Complex Weapons Fire Shadow that is a difficult system to characterise, half missile and half UAV it is called a loitering munition.
+Another system that is likely to be a shoo-in is the Team Complex Weapons Fire Shadow that is a difficult system to characterise, half missile and half UAV is called a loitering munition.

 If we really want to spend a fortune the CVS401 Perseus concept missile from MBDA will also provide plenty of options, potentially replacing Storm Shadow, cue, an enormous bunfight between the RAF and RN.

 We might also consider that our ISR UAV may also be used to deliver precision ground attack at range.
 The Camcopter has been shown with the Lightweight Multirole Missile and the Fire Scout has also been demonstrated with a wide variety of missiles.

 The LMM is now in the manufacturing phase and will be deployed on Royal Navy Wildcat helicopters.
 Arming a UAV with multiple missiles would provide a low yield land-attack system.

 To summarise, there seems a tremendous variety of military off the shelf equipment that we could take as a base and integrate into UK systems, the UAV into the Watchkeeper infrastructure for example so it does not look to be a compelling case for a UK development.

 With the need to extend the reach of surface vessels, I carefully avoid the use of the term major combatant because vessels lower down the flightiness ladder can equally benefit, with both ISTAR and attack capabilities is obvious.